mmm111mmm/RockLobster/README.md

 =============================

 1. Install gradle (apt-get install gradle, homebrew install gradle or http://www.gradle.org/installation).
-2. gradle clean build
-3. Create the rock.lobster configuration file:
+2. Create the rock.lobster configuration file:

                git_repo   = https://github.com/denevell/BlogPosts.git
                output_dir = somedirectory/

-4. java -jar build/libs/RockLobster.jar
+3. gradle clean runJar

 You also need to have singepages.template and pagination.template (actually optional) template files in your working directory.
 See the examples in this repository.